ipums/ipumsr/README.md

 ## What is IPUMS?

-[IPUMS](https://www.ipums.org/mission-purpose) is the world’s largest publicly available population database, providing census and survey data from around the world integrated across time and space.
+[IPUMS](https://www.ipums.org) is the world’s largest publicly available population database, providing census and survey data from around the world integrated across time and space.
 IPUMS integration and documentation make it easy to study change, conduct comparative research, merge information across data types, and analyze individuals within family and community context.
 Data and services are available free of charge.

-IPUMS consists of multiple projects, or collections, that provide different data products.
+IPUMS consists of multiple projects, or *collections*, that provide different data products.

 - **Microdata** projects distribute data for individual survey units,